Tejzs/OurMusic/README.md

 - The backend scans audio files, reads their metadata, and stores the library in PostgreSQL.
 - Songs are keyed by file path, so rescans update existing entries instead of creating duplicates.
 - The database keeps track of artists, albums, songs, playlists, users, sessions, likes, and recently played history.
+- Lyrics are fetched from `lrclib.net` for authenticated users when a track has metadata available.

 ## Database Logic